FazioNico/elevator-app/README.md

 #Elevator App
-An Ionic app v2 RC3 build in live for MEAN Stack cours at Nomades Advenced Technologie, Geneva
+The next step of the master branch.

-##Features
+##Overview
-  This application simply use data geolocalisation from native devices to display the current elevation.
+  This application simply use data geolocalisation from native devices to display the current elevation and localize user on a Google Map.
 All in real-time actualisation with Observable technology (RxJs)

-##Material using to build
+##Build with
   * good IDE like VisualCode or Atom
   * Google Chrome
   * NVM